14th International Architecture Biennale Exhibition: “Office US”

 01/11/1986

-Construction Innovation, Construction Experiment & Mock-upPhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorThree photos from the making of a hanging simple lamp for the Great Hall.
-The first presents a sketch by Christopher Alexander, the second the prototype lamp, when first made on the floor of the hall, and the third when ...
+Construction Innovation, Construction Experiment & Mock-upPhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedThree photos from the making of a hanging simple lamp for the Great Hall.
+They were exhibited at the 14th International Architecture Biennale Exhibition: “Office US” in 2014.

 -